How and When to Apply Equine Poultice: Tutorial

 Any bout of exercise, whether intense of light, can stress a horse’s legs in a way owners and trainers may not expect.
 It is wise to keep the materials necessary for poulticing nearby at all times to help keep an equine safe from leg trauma or nurse it back to full health if is hurt following an abscess.

-WATCH How To Apply Poultice in the video below:
+Watch the full How To Apply Poultice video here.

 Categories: